nvpro-samples/vk_lod_clusters/README.md

 In the UI you can influence the size of clusters and the LoD grouping of them in _"Clusters & LoDs generation"_.

-At the time of writing the library does not support respecting the cluster vertex limit, so after processing this value might be increased over what was selected in the ui.
-And if the upper limit of 256 is exceeded, the application will fail to load the scene for now.
+> [!WARNING]

-> :warning: The processing of larger scenes can take minutes, even on CPUs with many cores.
-You may want to use _"File > Save Cache"_ after
+> The processing of larger scenes can take a while, even on CPUs with many cores.
+Therefore the application will save
-> the processing is completed.
-It will try to store the result of the cluster and lod building in a simple uncompressed binary file next to the original input file.
-> You can check the log/console output if errors occurred.
-Through the `--autosavecache 1` command-line option you can enable auto-saving.
+> a cache file of the results automatically.
+This file is a simple memory mappable binary file that can take a lot of space
+> and is placed next to the original file with a `.nvsngeo` file ending.
+> If disk space is a concern use `--autosavecache 0` to avoid the automatic storage.
 >
-> With the `--processingonly 1` command-line option you can reduce peak memory consumption during processing of scenes with many geometries.
+> With the `--processingonly 1` command-line option one can reduce peak memory consumption during processing of scenes with many geometries.
 > In this mode saving to the cache file is interleaved with the processing and resources are deallocated immediately once saved.
 > At the end of the processing the app closes automatically.
 >
-> When a cached result file is found next to the input model, its results are taken, and the cluster and lod settings are immutable in the UI.
+> If system memory usage after loading a cached file is a concern, then `--mappedcache 1` can be used to load data through memory mapping directly.
+However, we still have to improve the streaming logic a bit to avoid IO related hitches.
 >
-> Be aware, there are currently not a lot of compatibility checks for these cache files, therefore we recommend deleting if changes were made to the original input mesh.
+> Be aware, there are currently only few compatibility checks for these cache files, therefore we recommend deleting if changes were made to the original input mesh.

 ### Runtime Rendering Operations